-I share mine in this blog post: Shifting in a World of Constant Change.
+I share mine in this blog post: continuous learning.

 Becoming a modern professional learner is imperative as:

-– Learning and developing 21st Century skills are core to connect ideas, people and actions, being involved in any project in the Connection Age.
+Learning and developing 21st Century skills are core to connecting ideas, people, and actions and being involved in any project in the networked society.

 🔎 What are your strengths & weaknesses in the workplace?